VATSIM-UK/UK-Sector-File/.github/Contributing.md

 If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [UK Sector File issue tracker](https://github.com/VATSIM-UK/UK-Sector-File/issues).

 The work-flow for submitting a new push request is designed to be simple, but also to ensure consistency from **all** contributors:
-* Fork the project into your personal space on GitHub.com
+* Fork the project into your personal space on GitHub.com.
-* Create a new branch (with the name issue-issue_number, replacing issue_number with the issue number you're resolving)
+* Create a new branch (with the name issue-issue_number, replacing issue_number with the issue number you're resolving).
-* Commit your changes
+* Commit your changes.
  * When writing commit messages, consider closing your issues via the commit message (by including "fix #22" or "fixes #22", for example ).
   * The issues will be referenced in the first instance and then closed once the MR is accepted.
-* **Add your changes to the CHANGELOG.md file** - this can be found in [UK-Sector-File/.github/CHANGELOG.md](https://github.com/VATSIM-UK/UK-Sector-File/blob/master/.github/CHANGELOG.md)
+* **Add your changes to the CHANGELOG.md file** - this can be found in [UK-Sector-File/.github/CHANGELOG.md](https://github.com/VATSIM-UK/UK-Sector-File/blob/master/.github/CHANGELOG.md).
-* Push the commit(s) to your fork
+* Push the commit(s) to your fork.
-* Submit a push request (PR) to the master branch
+* Submit a push request (PR) to the master branch.
-* The PR title should describe the change that has been made
+* The PR title should describe the change that has been made.
-* The PR description should confirm what changes have been made and how you know they're correct (with references)
+* The PR description should confirm what changes have been made and how you know they're correct (with references).
- * Please include any relevant screenshots to prove the changes work - this is particu
+ * Please include any relevant screenshots to prove the changes work - this is particularly important for SMRs.
 * Ensure you link any relevant issues in the merge request (you can type hash and the issue ID, eg #275).
 Comment on those issues linking back to the PR (you can reference PRs in the same way as issues, using the format #pr-id).
-* Be prepared to answer any questions about your PR when it is reviewed for acceptance
+* Be prepared to answer any questions about your PR when it is reviewed for acceptance.

 **Please** keep your changes in a single PR as small as possible (relating to one issue) as this makes it easier to review and accept.
 Large PRs with a small error will prevent the entire PR from being accepted (and could potentially miss the airac/sector release date).